Greenest-Guy/osu-mania-Skin-Merger/README.md

 2. Copies all files from the base skin into the product folder.

 3. Creates another directory within the product folder named "merge_files"

+5. Creates a directory within merge_files titled "(Merging Keycount)_key".
+     - For example if you were merging a 7k skin, the directory would be titled 7_key inside of merge_files

-4. Copies the image files specified inside the merge skin's skin.ini config file into the "merge_files" folder. (specifically the images specified within the [mania] section for the selected keycount)
+7. Copies the image files specified inside the merge skin's skin.ini config file into the "(Merging Keycount)_key" folder. (specifically the images specified within the [mania] section for the selected keycount)

+9. Copies any default files not specified in the skin.ini config file, and appends them to the end of that skin.ini key section.

-5. Reports any potentially missing files.
+10. Reports any potentially missing files.
 (Still finishes the merge)

-6. skin.ini config file is edited so that the new keycount has the correct image paths, settings, and adds both authors to the authors section
+11. The skin.ini config file is edited so that the new keycount has the correct image paths, settings, and adds both authors to the authors section.